How to Deal with a Mother Addicted to Drugs

 The Centers for Disease Control and Prevention (CDC) reports that the number of infants born addicted to opioids has tripled over the past fifteen years.
 Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) indicates that one in eight children seventeen years old or younger live in households with at least one parent with a past-year substance use disorder (SUD).
 Maternal drug addiction is a deceptively common problem and can create severe dysfunction in a child’s life.
-The interactive dynamics at play when dealing with an addicted mother can turn the parent-child relationship on its end and leave children feeling powerless, desperate, alienated, and disconnected from their family lives.
+The interactive dynamics at play when dealing with a mother addicted to drugs can turn the parent-child relationship on its end and leave children feeling powerless, desperate, alienated, and disconnected from their family lives.

 Impact of Living with a Mother Addicted to Drugs